You may be able to access health care at no cost. Learn what bulk billing is, and how to access it.

 What bulk billing is

-Bulk billing means you don’t have to pay for your medical service from a GP or specialist.
-Your GP or specialist bills us instead.
-They accept the Medicare benefit as full payment for the service.
+Bulk billing means you don’t have to pay for your medical service from a health professional.
+They bill us instead and they accept the Medicare benefit as full payment for the service.
+You assign the benefit to them by either:

-Not all GPs and specialists bulk bill.
+Not all health professionals bulk bill.
 You should check if yours does when you make an appointment.
-To find a GP who bulk bills, use the find a health service tool on the healthdirect website.
+To find a health professional who bulk bills, use the find a health service tool on the healthdirect website.

-You’ll need to pay for your appointment if your GP doesn’t bulk bill.
+You’ll need to pay for your appointment if your health professional doesn’t bulk bill.
 You may be able to claim some of this money back from us.

-You can be bulk billed for a medical service if you’re enrolled in Medicare.
-Read more about who can get bulk billing.
+You can be bulk billed for a medical service if both:

 What bulk billing covers